cormullion/Thebes.jl/docs/src/polys.md

 ## Chessboard

-You can probably risk filling a set of 3D points if they lie in the same plane.
+You can probably risk filling a set of projected 3D points if they lie in the same 3D plane.

 Here's a simple example.
 The gfunction here: